Your First Bespoke Suit How to Tell Your Tailor Exactly What You Need

 But no one ever said becoming king would be easy.

-Super 120s: This fabric is a bit more of a luxurious lightweight wool.
-It’s extremely ideal for use in a three-season suit.
+This fabric is a bit more of a luxurious lightweight wool.
+It’s ideal for use in a three-season suit.

 We recommend getting a 3-piece suit simply because it’s more versatile and can be worn with or without the vest.
 Again, it’s all up to you.

-Study Up On the Lingo.
-When it comes to making a suit from scratch, there are a lot of little nuanced details to consider.
+When it comes to making a suit from scratch, there are a lot of nuanced details to consider.
 In these situations, it’s helpful if you know a little bit about your tailor’s profession so you can speak the same language when discussing your suit.
 Now, the language that a tailor speaks is vast, but here are a few words you should study up on to not only impress your tailor but be able to ask for and describe exactly what it is you’re looking for.

-Vent: The slits at the back of your jacket.
+The slits at the back of your jacket.
 Vents allow for both a tailored fit and easy mobility.
-Center vents are traditional, whereas two side vents are a bit more modern and ultimately while make a jacket look more fitted.
+Center vents are traditional, whereas two side vents are a bit more modern and ultimately while making a jacket look more fitted.

-Shoulders: Padding or spalla camicia?
-Do you want padded shoulders or shoulders without padding (A.K.A. spalla camicia).
+Padding or spalla camicia?
+Do you want padded shoulders or shoulders without padding (spalla camicia).
 The former will create a broad appearance, while the latter will create a soft and natural transition from shoulder to arm.
 The latter is also more fashion-forward.

-Side Tabs: Ditch the belt loops and opt for side tabs with a few buttons on the sides of your pants that will allow you to adjust your waist without needing to ever wear a belt.
-The end result is a nice, clean look around the waist.
+Ditch the belt loops and opt for side tabs with a few buttons on the sides of your pants that will allow you to adjust your waist without needing to ever wear a belt.
+We like this look but keep in mind that to some it may carry some retro connotations.

-Interior Buttons: If you enjoy the nostalgia and old school elegance of suspenders, consider getting interior buttons sewn into your trousers.
+If you enjoy the nostalgia and old-school elegance of suspenders, consider getting interior buttons sewn into your trousers.

 Once you know these terms, you can make decisions such as besom or flap, medium break or none, and tapered or straight, and so on.
 All these little details will help your tailor understand what exactly it is that you’re looking for, down to the last button.